Welsh regional rugby: Scarlets

 Their home ground of the Scarlets is the Parc y Scarlets stadium.
 They play in the United Rugby Championship and the European Rugby Champions Cup (which replaced the Heineken Cup from the 2014–15 season).
 The club was originally named the Llanelli Scarlets but was renamed at the start of the 2008–09 rugby season.

 The Llanelli Scarlets were founded in 2003, as one of the five (now four) regional teams created by the Welsh Rugby Union (WRU).
 The Scarlets are affiliated with a number of semi-professional and amateur clubs throughout the area, including Welsh Premier Division sides Llanelli RFC, Carmarthen Quins RFC and Llandovery RFC.
 Through the 2007–08 season, they played most of their games at Stradey Park in Llanelli, but they have also played matches at the Racecourse Ground in Wrexham.
 The club's new stadium, Parc y Scarlets (Scarlets Park), was constructed in nearby Pemberton, and opened in November 2008.

+The region has had success both domestically and continentally.
+They won the United Rugby Championship in the 2003-04 season (then the Celtic League) and in the 2016-17 season (then the Guinness Pro 12).
+The region has also competed in 2 semi finals in the European Rugby Champions Cup, in 2007 and 2018, the most of any Welsh team since regionalisation.